bzshang/piwebapi-python-examples/README.md

 from bunch import bunchify, unbunchify
 ```

+[requests](http://docs.python-requests.org/en/latest/) is used as the HTTP client library.
+[json](https://docs.python.org/2/library/json.html) as the name suggests helps me deserialize JSON text into Python
+dictionaries and vice versa.
+[bunch](https://pypi.python.org/pypi/bunch/1.0.1) is a package that provides a wrapper class around Python dictionaries
+so I can browse the dictionary using dot notation (e.g. dict.key instead of dict["key"]), evocative of the C# anonymous
+type.

 The example file is structured with a set of helper functions in the beginning and the usage of these functions
 afterward.
-These helper methods are merely used to encapsulate basic operations on AF objects and hide away some
+These helper functions are merely used to encapsulate basic operations on AF objects and hide away some
 implementation details.
 Please do not take these functions as best practice or a guide for designing Python wrappers
 for PI Web API calls.
 My experience with Python can be measured in units of days, rather than years...